borismus/smus.com/posts/2016/front-page-blues/index.md

 <!--more-->

-# Real news, misleading frequency
+# Real news, dubious frequency

 If you are a New York Times reader, you may have noticed a certain individual prominently mentioned in the newspaper over the last several months.
 I wanted to